airyhq/airy/docs/docs/getting-started/introduction.md

 ## What is Airy Core?

-Airy Core is an open source, fully-featured, production ready messaging platform.
+Airy Core is an **open source**, **fully-featured**, **production ready** messaging platform.

-With Airy you can process conversational data from a variety of sources:
+With Airy Core you can process conversational data from a variety of sources:

-- Facebook
+- Facebook Messenger
-- WhatsApp
+- WhatsApp Business API
 - Google's Business Messages
 - SMS
 - Website Chat Plugins
-- Twilio
 - Your own conversational channels

 You can then use Airy to: